 - Employers should then consider which positions they can restructure, which employees that they should reclassify to nonexempt, and which employees they should give a salary increase to so that they are above the new threshold.
 Since the new rule does not go into effect until January 1st, employers can potentially work any new requirements into their end-of-the-year pay increases.
 Employers should forecast and be prepared for changes in labor costs imposed by the new rule.

 - Consult with HR Professionals or outside legal consultants.
-Before making these individual determinations for your workforce, consider talking to your legal counsel or to CYB, the best Human Resources company in Tulsa, to ensure that you are complying with the new rules.
+Before making these individual determinations for your workforce, consider talking to your legal counsel or to CYB, the Highest Rated HR Company in Oklahoma, to ensure that you are complying with the new rules.

 - Employers should develop a plan to communicate any job status changes (such as exemption status) to employees.
 Employers should make sure that any reclassified employees know that they are not being demoted or punished.
 Employers can just clearly state that these changes are due to new DOL rules.
 Since re-classified employees will probably be required to clock in and out for the first time, employers should also be sure to train them on time-keeping procedures.
-The best human resources company in Tulsa can help you with training and communication too!
+The Highest Rated HR Company in Oklahoma can help you with training and communication too!

 - Lastly, employers should keep watching for further Department of Labor rulings this year.
 Acting Secretary of Labor, Patrick Pizzella, said to expect several more proposed and final rules before the year’s end.
-CYB, the best Human Resource company in Tulsa, will keep you up to date on any new developments!
+CYB, the Highest Rated HR Company in Oklahoma, will keep you up to date on any new developments!

-CYB Human Resources, the best Human Resource company in Tulsa, can ensure that your organization is prepared for the new rule to go into effect.
+CYB Human Resources, the Highest Rated HR Company in Oklahoma, can ensure that your organization is prepared for the new rule to go into effect.
 CYB is offering the opportunity to speak with an HR professional for a FREE 15-minute Overtime Assessment.
 This assessment will include time to ask any questions that you may have.
 Call 1-833-CYB-ASAP or email firstname.lastname@example.org today to set up your Overtime Assessment!
-Also, tell your friends about the best human resources company in Tulsa!
+Also, tell your friends about the Highest Rated HR Company in Oklahoma!